microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     value: number;
 }

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-forgotten-export) The symbol "FormAssociated" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Button" because one of its declarations is marked as @internal
 //
 // @public
 export class Button extends FormAssociated<HTMLInputElement> {